Early Elementary Program

 READING & WRITING

-They also participate in formal instruction during our small group literacy time..
+They also participate in formal instruction during our small group literacy time.
 These groups happen 4 times per week and are based on the structured literacy program Read, Write, Inc. from Oxford University Press.

 In this program, students across the early elementary classes are grouped by skill level into groups of 3-6 students.
-Students’ reading levels are assessed every six weeks – and the groups are reshuffled by level to ensure that they are learning at the right level for them..
+Students’ reading levels are assessed every six weeks – and the groups are reshuffled by level to ensure that they are learning at the right level for them.

 We start by teaching the building blocks of words: phonics.
 This means students learn how to ‘read’ the sounds in words and how those sounds can be written down.
 Using play and story, we teach students simple ways of remembering these sounds and letters and how to write them.
-We also practice reading (and spelling) sight words – those that do not play by the rules, such as ‘once,’ ‘have,’ ‘said’ and ‘where.’
+We also practice reading (and spelling) sight words – those that “do not play by the rules,” such as ‘once,’ ‘have,’ ‘said’ and ‘where.’

-The students practice their reading with books that match the phonics and the sight words they know.
-They start recognizing that they can read and this does wonders for their confidence and excitement for reading.
 Our collaborators also read aloud to students throughout the day, captivating them with stories and adventures of all kinds.
 Through a rich diversity of stories, students learn about the people and places in our community and world.

 If you’re interested in learning how Read Write Inc. Phonics program works, you’re invited to watch videos and access free eBooks with Oxford Owl's guide for parents.
-Take a peek at some of the parent resources here
+Take a peek at some of the parent resources here.

 A group of young children and two adults sitting on a colorful circular rug in a classroom, with one adult reading a picture book aloud to the children.
 The classroom has windows, books, and educational decorations on the walls.